-The [Plugins] tab is for adding audio or MIDI plugins to each track.
+Plugins The [Plugins] screen allows you to assign up to four VST or AU plugins to each track.

 Each track has 4 slots.
-For a MIDI track, the first slot can take a VST/AU synthesizer (e.g. Sforzando, etc.) and the other 3 can take audio effects (e.g. Dynamics, PeakLimit, etc.).
+For a MIDI track, the first slot can take a VST/AU synthesizer (e.g., Sforzando, etc.) and the other 3 can take audio effects.
 For an audio track (RealTracks, Loops, or the Audio track), there is no synthesizer slot, so you can assign up to 4 audio effects.